paritytech/polkadot/roadmap/implementers-guide/src/disputes-flow.md

 If a validator votes in two opposing ways, this composes of a double vote like in other cases (backing, approval voting).

-If a dispute is not resolved within due time, all validators are to be slashed for a small amount.

-If a dispute is not resolved within due time, governance mode shall be entered for manual resolution.

 If a validator unexpectedly restarts, the dispute shall be continued with the state based on votes being cast and being present in persistent storage.